gl-inet/docs3.x/docs/tutorials/wireguard_server.md

 To check if WireGaurd Server is working properly, we can use another device connected to another network and use the WireGuard configuration we exported earlier to connect and see whether it connects properly and whether the IP address is the IP of WireGuard Server.

-The simpliest way is to use a phone with [WireGuard official client app](https://www.wireguard.com/install){target="_blank"} installed, turn off its Wi-Fi connection, and only connect to Internet via 3G/4G/5G.
+The simpliest way is to use a cell phone with [WireGuard official client app](https://www.wireguard.com/install){target="_blank"} installed, turn off its Wi-Fi connection, and only connect to Internet via 3G/4G/5G.
 Then open the WireGaurd app, import the WireGaurd configuration from QR code.
-Enable the connection, check if the phone has Internet access and whether its IP address is the IP of WireGuard Server.
+Enable the connection, check if the phone has Internet access and whether its IP address is the IP of your WireGuard Server.

 There are several common reasons cause failed:

 * The Internet Service Provider doesn't assign you a public IP address, please check [here](#make-sure-internet-service-provider-assigns-you-a-public-ip-address).
-* You may need setup port forward, please check [here](#network-topology).
+* You may need setup port forwarding, please check [here](#network-topology).
 * The port you are using for WireGuard Server is blocked by the Internet Service Provider, change to another port, or contact the Internet Service Provider.
 * Some countries/regions may block the VPN connection.